pyepye/django-magiclink/README.md

 ```

-## Secruity
+## Security

-Using magic links can be dangerous as poorly implimented login links can be brute forced and emails can be forwared by accident.
+Using magic links can be dangerous as poorly implemented login links can be brute-forced and emails can be forwarded by accident.
 There are several security measures used to mitigate these risks:

 * The one-time password issued will be valid for 5 minutes before it expires
-* The users ID is specified along side login tokens to stop URLs being brute forced
+* The user's email is specified alongside login tokens to stop URLs being brute-forced
 * Each login token will be at least 20 digits?
 * The initial request and its response must take place from the same IP address
 * The initial request and its response must take place in the same browser